 This EPABO pillow helps provide support for side, back, and stomach sleepers.
 It is made from memory foam, and the cover is made of a soft rayon polyester blend fabric.

 It has an ergonomic design and aims to support the head, neck, and shoulders.
-There is a contour in the middle of the pillow’s edge, which may keep a person’s head in a neutral position while they sleep.
+A contour in the middle of the pillow’s edge may keep a person’s head in a neutral position while they sleep.

 - breathable memory foam

 - hypoallergenic cover